swjnch/SQL_Projects/Data Bank/README.md

 #### The key highlights of the case study are:

-1. Aggregate functions like AVG, COUNT are used with GROUPBY to calculate average days for new nodes allocation, count of customers in each region.
+1. Aggregate functions like AVG and COUNT are used with GROUP BY to calculate average days for new nodes allocation, and the count of customers in each region.
-2. Using LEAD and ROW_NUMBER() function along with subrtraction, COUNT(),
+2. Non-aggregate window functions like LAG () and LEAD () are used to assign values from succeeding and preceding rows in the same result set.
+3. ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW window function was used to generate running totals for closing balance at end of each month for all the customers.